 Python loops can trigger several common pitfalls that impact program execution, from infinite loops to list modification issues and indexing errors.

-.
+while loopsInfinite loops occur when a while loop's condition never evaluates to False.
 This common mistake happens when developers forget to update the control variable inside the loop.
-The code below demonstrates a classic infinite loop trap where the counter
+The code below demonstrates a classic infinite loop trap where the counter variable remains unchanged.

 counter = 0